What types of candles does the Bee Man Candle Company make?

 Do you have your own beehives?

 No, the Bee Man Candle Company no longer has its own hives.
-However, we work very closely with beekeepers in Madison County to obtain our honey.
+However, we work very closely with small shareholders farms and beekeepers to obtain our honey.

 What is raw honey?